Links on Android Authority may earn us a commission. Learn more.

 10 best minimal apps for Android

 Minimalism in software is a long-standing tradition.
-Software gets more and more complicated with flashier looks and long feature lists.
+Software gets more and more complicated with flashier looks and long feature lists, which means there is always a place for a good, minimal app.
+Minimal apps are definitely not the norm, though.
 Luckily, there are folks who don’t like that.
 The natural counter is minimalism.
 Minimal software is software that uses fewer resources, has a simple but functional design, and sidesteps the flashiness.
 Different types of apps do this in different ways.
 However, there are plenty of good options here.
 Here are the best minimal apps for Android.